 - 1 The Garden Theater (c.
 1920).
 1005 Milwaukee Ave.
 Built by Edward Wagner, this popular movie house served the community until 1977.
-Currently Board Game Barristers. - (i) The Hotel Blatz (1894).
+Currently Board Game Barristers. - Site of the Hotel Blatz.
 928 Milwaukee Ave.
-Originally Bettinger & Zilg's dry goods store.
-The building was taken over by Charles Franke around 1902 and served as the Hotel Blatz and later as the Franke Pharmacy.
+Originally built in 1894 as Bettinger & Zilg's dry goods store.
+The building was taken over by Charles Franke around 1902 and served as the Hotel Blatz and later as the Franke Pharmacy for many years.
 Charles Franke would serve 8 terms as city mayor.
-While fire consumed the top floors decades ago, the bottom floor remains.
-Currently Sorce Martial Arts. - 2 Site of the old City Hall.
+The building was torn down in 1963 and replaced with current structure. - Site of the old City Hall.
 2005 10th Ave.
 Served the city from 1893 to 1929, when current structure was built.
 Currently apartment complex. - B Bettinger & Sons' Department Store (1902).
 2001-2003 10th Ave.
 South Milwaukee's first department store opened December 23, 1902.
-Currently the Kane Building. - (b) South Milwaukee House (1892).
+Currently the Kane Building. - ⚠ South Milwaukee House (1892).
 1815 10th Ave.
 Built by Michael Bedessem, this tavern was a favorite watering hole for local politicians and boasted the first electric lights in the city.
 The original tile floor remains.
 Currently Powers' On 10th. - 5 South Milwaukee Musical Instrument Company (1892).
 726 Minnesota Ave.
 Built by Julius Schipkowsky, this company manufactured autoharps, zithers and guitars and later office furniture before being converted into apartments.

-- (B) Bergmann's Drug Store (1907).
+- ® Bergmann's Drug Store (1907).
 926 Milwaukee Ave.
 Henry F. Bergmann ran this drug store for nearly 40 years.
 Upstairs was a large hall that served as a movie theater.
 Currently Sorce Martial Arts. - Park Saloon (c.1895).
 929 Madison Ave.
 Captain John Wexstaff, a retired Great Lakes skipper from Kenosha, operated his business here for many years.
-The area behind this building was a park and consisted of picnic groves, winter ice rinks and baseball diamonds.
-Currently Kasper's Bar. - (B) Welbes Dairy 914 Madison Ave.
+The area behind this building was a park and consisted of picnic groves, winter ice rinks and baseball diamonds. - Welbes Dairy 914 Madison Ave.
 Founded by Frank Welbes in 1907.
 The building along the alley was the Welbes Dairy plant until 1947 when the company was sold to Huebner Dairy in Cudahy. - (D) South Milwaukee Post Office (1931).
 2210 10th Ave.
 James Wetmore architect.
 This beautiful neoclassical building still serves the community and is listed on the National Register of Historic Places.
-South Milwaukee Landmark status. - 2 Doerman Shoe Mfg.
+South Milwaukee Landmark status. - Doerman Shoe Mfg.
 Co.
 (1923).
 2300 10th Ave.
 Founded by Scott H. Doerman in 1922.
 This factory employed 150 people and manufactured the popular "Great Scott" children's shoe line until closing in 1956.
 Served as a temporary home of the South Milwaukee Library.